meineke/workflows/sessions/shell.md

             * embedded devices and the entire Internet of Things
             * Android and ChromeOS, which are Linux distributions
         * Basically every operating system you interact with is Unix-based, except for Windows.
-        * BSD itself is less common, but it forms the basis of Apple's entire line of OSes.
+        * BSD itself is less common, but all of Apple's OSes are derived from it
         * Today many people use Unix and Linux synonymously
     * Unix philosophy:
         * everything is a file